-With thousands upon thousands of people dreaming of becoming an actor, the acting world can often make you feel like a little fish in a big pond.
+With thousands upon thousands of people dreaming of becoming an actor in the UK, the acting scene can often make you feel like a little fish in a very large pond.
 So how do you become the actor that stands out?
 The actor who makes the casting directors stop and take notice.
-The actor who convinces them that you are what they're looking for.
+A performer who convinces them that you are what they're looking for.

 If you already have training and experience under your belt and are just looking to hone your skills, or if you're unable to personally commit to a 1-year course – there are other options available to you, such as short courses and masterclasses.

 Once you feel confident and ready to start putting yourself out there for jobs you're going to need three essential things...

 Think of headshots as your business card.
 You're the face of your own business.
 When being picked for an audition it is because you have a look that fits the character brief.
 The reason casting directors want professional headshots is because not only does it show that you take acting seriously but it also makes a huge difference when bringing out your best features – the ones that make you unique.

 That’s all that casting directors want to see, you, now in your rawest form: a blank canvas.
 They don’t want to see pictures of you covered in makeup, or a selfie you took in Greece back when you had a rocking man bun.
 Save the selfies for the Insta.

 Your showreel is your personal movie trailer.
 It's your chance to showcase your talent and highlights from your work.
 Having a professional showreel is key to being taken seriously.
 It's what casting directors and agents expect.
 They want to see your skills and versatility as an actor.

 If you're freaking out and thinking, 'I don't have professional headshots and I definitely don't have enough acting experience to put together a showreel,' that's OK.